 6. Ignorance is Bliss

 During divorce, ignorance is certainly not bliss—instead, it can be very, very expensive.
 Don’t be a passive observer of your own divorce.
-Doing as much as you can by yourself will help you recover more quickly from the divorce because you will have a healthy sense of control over the process, be focused on practical things, and be working with your ex to get things done.
+Doing as much as you can by yourself will help you recover more quickly from the divorce because you will have a healthy sense of control over the process, be focused on practical things, and be working with your ex to get things done, since this could be a little stressful process, so we also recommend supplements to fight stress as Kratom products.
 Also, taking an active role in the negotiations will help you to reach a better settlement than “letting the attorneys handle it.”
 You will have less conflict and litigation after the divorce, better compliance from your ex, and better sharing of information about the children.
 Your attorney may give you legal advice, but all of the decisions are ultimately up to you.

 7. Mixing Money and Emotion